| |

 this tendency, any short term changes either in consumption

-around 18-20 per cent of world production.
-And, six
+for around 18-20 per cent of world production.
+And,

-exports.
-Given this context, the USDA blames supply
+of world exports.
+Given this context, the USDA blames

-side developments in these countries for the upward
+supply side developments in these countries for the

-pressure on prices.
-For example, Canada’s wheat output
+upward pressure on prices.
+For example, Canada’s wheat

-is expected to fall by roughly a fifth this year because
+output is expected to fall by roughly a fifth this

-to reduce supplies from major exporters such as the
+are also expected to reduce supplies from major exporters

 Further, the increase in wheat prices this has triggered